outsmartchad/solana-trading-cli/README.md

 - Create a new SPL token and it will automatically mint to your wallet
 - Burn a percentage of a token
 - Revoke mint and freeze authority of a token
+- boost volume of a token by creating buy and sell orders in just **one transaction**
 - **Add liquidity** to a pool
 - **Remove liquidity** from a pool
 - Swap tokens in a **raydium dex's AMM pool**